 - Canadians want more action on climate change but are less willing to pay for it.

 - They are aware of the rising temperatures (82% accept that temperatures are rising), but many still question how important a role humans have played in it.

-- 50% feel it’s mainly caused by humans; unfortunately, 30-50% fail to see a human role or don’t see it as the main cause.
+- 50% feel it’s mainly caused by humans; unfortunately, 30 and 50% fail to see a human role or don’t see it as the main cause, respectively.

 - When asked, “how much will it harm you personally?”, 14% feel it will harm them a great deal and 30 %, moderately.
 But the rest feel that they will experience little or no harm at all from climate change in their lifetimes.

 - The majority agree that it’s only future generations that will be harmed.

 - Canadians have little clue about cap and trade of emissions— 80% have heard next to nothing.
 This is surprising since Quebec’s cap and trade program has been in effect since 2012.